 Products containing CBD are immensely popular in the market over the past years, with many studies coming up supporting multiple therapeutic benefits offered by the compound.
-CBD is extracted from cannabis plants that contain various other cannabinoids other than CBD.
+CBD is extracted from cannabis plants that contain various cannabinoids other than CBD.
 CBG is one among them.

 CBG is found in lesser amounts than CBD in cannabis plants but it has been observed to have properties that reduce inflammation, handle pain and even check the proliferation of cancer cells.